PengruiHan/SyntheticDebiasing/README.md

 <hr>

 ## 🗞️ Paper
-We propose a light and efficient pipeline that enables both domain and non-domain experts to quickly generate debiasing data to mitigate specific or general bias in their models.
+We propose a light and efficient pipeline that enables both domain and non-domain experts to quickly generate **synthetic debiasing data** to mitigate specific or general bias in their models with **parameter-efficient fine-tuning**.
 <img width="887" alt="WordCloud" src="https://github.com/user-attachments/assets/6fb2c57d-23e3-4444-8d5a-d6a159deee5b">

 ### Prompting Examples: